Ry3nG/SC1015-Project-Smartphone-Sensor-Privacy-Leak/README.md

 ### 3.2 Drop 10%, 30%, 50% of important features

 In the EDA part, we also have seen that different features are able to separate activities to various degrees with some clearly differentiating the activities and others not so much.
-This gives us the idea to find the sorted list of important features in each model, we successively drop  top 10 percent, top 30 percent and top 50 percent of the important features, however, the accuracy for each model still remained very high.
+This gives us the idea to find the sorted list of important features in each model, we successively drop  top 10 percent, top 30 percent and top 50 percent of the important features, however, the best performance in 3 models are still high.

 <img src = "https://github.com/XunyiiZ/SC1015-Project/blob/12482d95c8aa9fcb3b8ac4648214efd79d489d03/images/drop%20important%20features.PNG" width =600 >